-VL considerations Current Regimen Criteria for switch Regimen if change indicated VL < 1000 c/mL Any LPV/r or ATV/r regimen for more than 2 years Switch all to a DTG-containing regimen If VL in last 12 months was not < 50 c/mL, continue to switch same day, but do ABCDE assessment and provide EAC if needed.
-TLD provided no renal dysfunction and age > 10 years and weight > 30 kg If clients does not qualify for TDF ABC 1 /3TC/DTG 2 Two or more VLs ≥ 1000 c/mL taken two or more years after starting PI regimen Adult or adolescent on any LPV/r or ATV/r regimen and adher- ence less than 80% 3 Switch all to a DTG-containing regimen Do not do a resistance test These clients are unlikely to have PI resistance mutations.
+12 1110110 12 months will influence the decision of now and when to switch to a DTG-containing regimen VL considerations Current Regimen Criteria for switch Regimen if change indicated VL < 1000 c/mL Any LPV/r or ATV/r regimen for more than 2 years Switch all to a DTG-containing regimen If VL in last 12 months was not < 50 c/mL, continue to switch same day, but do ABCDE assessment and provide EAC if needed.
+TLD provided no renal dysfunction and age > 10 years and weight > 30 kg If clients does not qualify for TDF ABC1/3TC/DTG 2 Two or more VLs ≥ 1000 c/mL taken two or more years after starting PI regimen Adult or adolescent on any LPV/r or ATV/r regimen and adher- ence less than 80%3 Switch all to a DTG-containing regimen Do not do a resistance test These clients are unlikely to have PI resistance mutations.
 Rather switch to a more tolerable once daily FDC regimen which is likely to support adherence.
-TLD provided no renal dysfunction and age > 10 yrs and weight > 30 kg If clients does not qualify for TDF ABC 1 /3TC/DTG Adult or adolescent on any LPV/r or ATV/r regimen and adherence more than 80% 3 Clients who meet the definition of confirmed virological failure despite confirmed adherence more than 80% may need a resistance te These clients do not qualify for a same-day switch .
+TLD provided no renal dysfunction and age > 10 yrs and weight > 30 kg If clients does not qualify for TDF ABC1/3TC/DTG Adult or adolescent on any LPV/r or ATV/r regimen and adherence more than 80% 3 Clients who meet the definition of confirmed virological failure despite confirmed adherence more than 80% may need a resistance te These clients do not qualify for a same-day switch.
 Discuss with an HIV expert 4 to authorise and interpret a resistance tes Provide individualised regimen as recommended by HIV expert.
-Child < 10 years, or weight < 30 kg on any LPV/r or ATV/r regimen These clients do not yet qualify for TLD and may require a resistance to Refer to algorithm "Switching children on PI-containing regimens to DTG-containin regimens"
+Child < 10 years, or weight < 30 kg on any LPV/r or ATV/r regimen These clients do not yet qualify for TLD a Refer to algo "Switching children on PI-containing regimen orithm g regimens to DTG-containing

-1. If clients are not eligible to use TDF and they have ABC hypersensitivity, use AZT/3TC/DTG.

-2. Confirmed virological failure is defined as two or more VLs ≥ 1000 c/mL taken two or more years after starting a DTG or PI containing regimen, despite adherence > 80% by objective measurement.
+- 1. If clients are not eligible to use TDF and they have ABC hypersensitivity, use AZT/3TC/DTG. - 2.
+Confirmed virological failure is defined as two or more VLs ≥ 1000 c/mL taken two or more years after starting a DTG or PI containing regimen, despite adherence > 80% by objective measurement.
 A patient who has only 1 VL > 1000 after 2 years on a PI-based regimen should have an ABCDE assessment, EAC if applicable, and their VL repeated in 3 months.
-The result of the repeat VL will allow the patient to be grouped into one of the categories in the table above and will inform the further course of action.

-- 3. Objective measures of good adherence include at least one of: - Pharmacy refills > 80% in the last 6-12 months (if this is known). - Attendance of > 80% of scheduled clinic visits in the last 6-12 months (if this is known). - Detection of current antiretroviral drug/s in the client's blood or urine, if available. - Note: Self-reported adherence is not considered a reliable measure of good adherence.
+The result of the repeat VL will allow the patient to be grouped into one of the categories in the table above and will inform the further course of action. - 3.
+Objective measures of good adherence include at least one of: - .
+Pharmacy refills > 80% in the last 6-12 months (if this is known). - .
+Attendance of > 80% of scheduled clinic visits in the last 6-12 months (if this is known). - .
+Detection of current antiretroviral drug/s in the client's blood or urine, if available.

+Note: Self-reported adherence is not considered a reliable measure of good adherence.